daattali/beautiful-jekyll/README.md

 By default, all blog posts will have buttons at the bottom of the post to allow people to share the current page on Twitter/Facebook/LinkedIn.
 You can choose to enable/disable specific social media websites in the `_config.yml` file.
 You can also turn off the social media buttons on specific blog posts using `social-share: false` in the YAML front matter.

+### Advanced features (including how to use a custom URL address for your site)

+I wrote [a blog post](https://deanattali.com/2015/03/12/beautiful-jekyll-how-to-build-a-site-in-minutes/) describing some more advanced features that I used in my website that are applicable to any Jekyll site.
+It describes how I used a custom URL for my site (deanattali.com instead of daattali.github.io), how to add a Google-powered search into your site, and provides a few more details about having an RSS feed.

 ### Allowing users to leave comments

 If you want to enable comments on your site, Beautiful Jekyll supports several different commenting platforms you can choose from: [Disqus](https://disqus.com/), [Facebook](https://developers.facebook.com/docs/plugins/comments), [Utterances](https://utteranc.es/), and [Staticman](https://staticman.net).
 If any of these are set in the configuration file, then all blog posts will have comments turned on by default.
 To turn off comments on a particular blog post, add `comments: false` to the YAML front matter.
 If you want to add comments on the bottom of a non-blog page, add `comments: true` to the YAML front matter.